aspose-words/Aspose.Words-Documentation/en/net/developer-guide/mail-merge-and-reporting/_index.md

 aliases:
   - /net/about-mail-merge/
 type: docs
 description: "Mail Merge is a popular feature for quickly creating documents using C#.
-Aspose.Words for .NET takes the standard mail merge functionality and advances it many steps ahead, turning it into a full-fledged reporting solution that allows you to create even more complex documents such as reports, catalogs, inventories, and invoices."
+Aspose.Words for .NET takes the standard Mail Merge functionality and advances it many steps ahead, turning it into a full-fledged reporting solution that allows you to create even more complex documents such as reports, catalogs, inventories, and invoices."
-keywords: "how to use mail merge c#"
+keywords: "how to use Mail Merge c#"
 weight: 30
 url: /net/mail-merge-and-reporting/
 timestamp: 2024-07-11-08-07-06
 ---

 Mail Merge is a popular feature for quickly and easily creating documents such as letters, labels, and envelopes.
-Aspose.Words enables you to generate documents from templates with mail merge fields.
+Aspose.Words enables you to generate documents from templates with Mail Merge fields.

-A mail merge field is a field that you can insert into a mail merge template to include specific values from a data source record in output documents.
+A Mail Merge field is a field that you can insert into a mail merge template to include specific values from a data source record in output documents.
 For example, you can insert a merge field in an email template so that the greeting will have the recipient’s first name rather than a generic “Hello!”.
 Aspose.Words places data from an external source, such as a database or file, into these fields and formats them.
 The resulting document is saved in the specified folder.

-Aspose.Words takes the standard mail merge functionality and advances it many steps ahead, turning it into a full-fledged reporting solution that allows you to create even more complex documents such as reports, catalogs, inventories, and invoices.
+Aspose.Words takes the standard Mail Merge functionality and advances it many steps ahead, turning it into a full-fledged reporting solution that allows you to create even more complex documents such as reports, catalogs, inventories, and invoices.
 Here are a few advantages of the Aspose.Words reporting solution:

-- Design reports in Microsoft Word using standard mail merge fields
+- Design reports in Microsoft Word using standard Mail Merge fields
 - Define regions in the document that are growing, such as detailed order rows
 - Insert images during a mail merge
-- Execute any custom logic, control formatting, or insert complex content using mail merge event handlers
+- Execute any custom logic, control formatting, or insert complex content using Mail Merge event handlers
 - Fill in documents with data from any type of data source

 {{% alert color="primary" %}}